Microneedling before and after results on a surgical scar.

 When you start exploring ways to treat surgical scars, you’ll quickly find that microneedling isn’t your only option.
 Treatments like laser therapy and injectable fillers are also popular, and each works differently to improve a scar’s appearance.
 The best choice really depends on your specific scar, your skin type, and what you’re hoping to achieve.
 Think of it less as a competition and more about finding the perfect tool for the job.
 Let’s break down how microneedling compares to some of the other common treatments out there so you can feel confident in your decision.

-Microneedling vs. Laser Therapy
+Microneedling vs. Laser Therapy for Scars

 Both microneedling and laser therapy are fantastic for skin resurfacing, but they get there in different ways.
 Microneedling creates tiny, controlled injuries with needles to kickstart your body’s collagen production.
 On the other hand, laser treatments use focused light and heat to remove the outer layer of skin and heat the underlying layers, which also stimulates new collagen.